JetBrains/mps-coderules/docs/content/macrotable.md

 ### Macro table

-The motivation behind using macros, and — in a wider context — behind using terms as datatype, is that sometimes it takes more than just an SNode to represent a type.
-For example, in order to find a solution for a type inference problem, a logical variable representing the inference variable requires a bound, implemented is a constraint on that variable.
+The motivation behind using macros, and — in a wider context — behind using terms as a datatype, is that sometimes it takes more than just an SNode to represent a type.
+For example, in order to find a solution for a type inference problem, a logical variable representing the inference variable requires a bound, implemented as a constraint on that variable.
 In other situations, a newly constructed type has to substitute type variables with some other types.
 It is only convenient to extract such functionality into a separate, reusable fragment.

 The two kinds of macros — `expand` and `call` — are provided to refactor portions of constraint rule templates by introducing reusable fragments.
 Both kinds of macros are only available in *body* part of constraint rule templates.